junguler/M3U-radio-player/README.md

 # M3U-radio-player
-wrestle with artifical dumbness (chat gpt 4o) for a few hours to create a m3u radio player, this page is not fully featured yet, but here are the things that currently does:
+wrestle with chatgpt for a several hours to create a m3u radio player, this page is not fully featured yet, but here are the things that currently does:

 * local and/or online playlist loading support
 * automatic checking of stream links and skipping unresponsive ones after 1 second of them not playing